Environmental Management

 Internal Audits

-We conduct internal sustainability audits every year based on ISO14001.
-In FYE 2023, we audited all 49 departments (including in the form of a self-check for 27 departments).
+ITOCHU conducts internal sustainability audits every year based on ISO 14001.
+In conjunction with the re-certification audit for ISO 14001, we have planned to conduct both internal and external audits for all 49 departments.
 Members of the Sustainability Management Division constitute the audit team and conduct them with emphasis on compliance audits.
 The implementation of internal sustainability audits over half a year leads to a precautionary approach to environmental and social risks.

 Initiatives

-Assessment of Sustainability Risk in Products We Handle
+Assessment of Sustainability Risk in Products ITOCHU Handles

 ITOCHU deals in a wide variety of products on a global scale.
 Therefore, we believe it is vital that we assess the impact on the global environment of each product, our environmental related laws and regulation compliance situation, and our relationships with stakeholders.
 Accordingly, we conduct our own sustainability impact assessments on all our products.
-We use LCA* analytical techniques from the procurement of raw materials concerning the applicable product to their manufacturing process, use and disposal.
-These analysis assessment items include those related to climate change (e.g., the decrease in tropical rainforests, desertification and global warming) to assess such related risks.
-If the results of these assessments show that the impact on the global environment will be greater than a specific score, we formulate various regulations and procedure manuals with the applicable product being subject to priority management and specific education programs.
+The assessment is based on LCA* analysis methods to investigate the environmental and social impacts of the product, from the procurement of raw materials to the manufacturing process, use and disposal of the product.
+We evaluate climate change risks such as tropical rainforest deforestation, desertification, and global warming, as well as the dependence and impact on biodiversity, and the impact on the human body and local communities in both normal and emergency situations.
+If the results of the assessment of our newly handling products indicate that there is a significant environmental or social impact, the product in question will be registered as a priority management target, and various regulations, procedure manuals, and specific operational personnel training are individually formulated and implemented, and monitored during the annual cycle of the EMS.

 Investigations into the Actual Conditions in Group Companies

-We have continued to visit and investigate group companies having relatively high environmental impacts since 2001.
-The aim of this is to prevent environmental pollution by these group companies.
-We have investigated a total of 296 offices over the past 22 years up to the end of FYE 2023.
+ITOCHU has continued to visit and investigate Group companies having relatively high environmental impacts since 2001.
+The aim of this is to prevent environmental pollution by these Group companies.
+We have investigated a total of 301 offices over the past 24 years up to the end of FYE 2025.
 We assess companies in these investigations by investigating their factory and warehouse facilities, their situation of drainage to rivers, and their compliance with environmental laws and regulations in addition to holding an engagement interview with their management regarding their response toward environmental challenges including climate change.

 Sustainability Risk Assessments on New Investment Projects